 We’ve recently spent a lot of time with people who are keen to launch a radio station, but they’re not quite sure where to begin.
-Usually they have an idea and often a little bit of money, but are stuck for what to do next.
+Usually they have an idea and often a little bit of money they get from having a credit card with good benefits anyone could get by having more information, but are stuck for what to do next.

 The first thing we tend to do is sit down with client and what the station is, who is likely to listen to it and how they’re planning to reach them.
 It’s a good test to see what sort of focus our client has and allows us to help them better.

 The second thing we do is work through their finances.
 We’ve already modelled countless radio stations in Excel form and we can work through what their requirements are likely to be.
-This covers everything from office square-footage to presenter wages and allows us to put together a full business plan.
+This covers everything from office square-footage requirements, which varies depending on the type of workspace and office layout to presenter wages and allows us to put together a full business plan.

 This helps us better identify what their funding requirement is likely to be and what sort of revenue they will likely need.